 Debugging the kernel can be painful.
 This is perhaps natural, since one of the primary purposes of the kernel is to provide a safe and isolated environment for userspace programs.
 There is no such layer below the kernel to provide safety to the kernel itself.

-This guide provides tools and strategies for debugging, but is not meant to an exhaustive guide of all bugs you may encounter.
-We will focus on how to approach these categories of bugs:
+This guide provides a (somewhat disorganized) assortment of tools and strategies for debugging, but is not meant to an exhaustive guide of all bugs you may encounter.
+Common kernel bugs tend to fall into the following categories:

 BUG()